'Never have to search for a family again.' Richmond-area families reflect on adopting teenagers

 Pat Matthews recalled asking Alston’s pediatrician about his son’s size to which the doctor said, “this is because of trauma.
 And he said, you know, once he feels loved, and secure his body will kick in and everything will be fine.”

-Now a sophomore at Goochland High School, during eighth and ninth grade, Alston was tutored outside of school where his confidence soared and his behavior improved as his studies improved.
+Now a sophomore at Goochland High School, Alston was tutored outside of school during eighth and ninth grades.
+His confidence soared and as his studies improves, so did his behavior.

 “There was this turning point where he realized that we were for real and he started to trust us," said Pat Matthews.
 "He started to feel secure with us and he started to call us mom and dad."